yaydede/toolbox/docs/13-EnsembleApplication.md

 <img src="13-EnsembleApplication_files/figure-html/ea25-1.png" width="672" />

-You can go back to 11.3.2 and see that XGBoost is better than kNN in this example without even a proper grid search.
-To get the confusion matrix, we need to find the optimal discriminating threshold, where the J-index at the ROC curve (with the maximum AUC is achived) is maximized (See Chapter 10).
+You can go back to Chapter 11.3.2 and see that XGBoost is better than kNN in this example without even a proper grid search.